NVIDIA/TensorRT-Incubator/tripy/docs/README.md

 ## Documentation Philosophy: Write Less Documentation

-> “I didn’t have time to write a short letter, so I wrote a long one instead.” - Mark Twain
+> "I didn’t have time to write a short letter, so I wrote a long one instead." - Mark Twain

 How much documentation do you want to read?
 The answer is **none**!